 Novel foods are regulated under the Food and Drugs Regulations (Division 28, also called "Novel Foods Regulations").
-Prior to marketing or advertising for a novel food, companies must notify Health Canada, which conducts a safety assessment of the novel food prior to permitting its sale in the Canadian marketplace.
+Prior to marketing or advertising for a novel food, companies must notify Health Canada, which conducts a safety assessment of the novel food (based on guidelines updated in July 2022 - see below information related to plant breeding) prior to permitting its sale in the Canadian marketplace.